soskek/bert-chainer/README.md

 - `BertModel` - the basic BERT Transformer model
 - `BertClassifier` - the BERT model with a sequence classification head on top
+- `BertSQuAD` - the BERT model with a token classification head on top

 Here are some details on each class.